wp-plugins/icegram/readme.txt

 3. Editing an Icegram campaign - add multiple messages, edit them, targeting rules, full HTML editor, themes and more

 == Upgrade Notice ==
+= 1.8.7 =
+Popups now support custom background and text colors.
+And a handful of fixes!

 = 1.8.6 =
 Fix for "white screen" errors, updated device detection, more readable call to action button colors